SET001/bevy_scroller/README.md

     1. Random Sequence - scroller will consist of random iamge from sequence
     1. Custom generators - set up your own system to generate scroller items.
 With this, you can scroll not only images but anything

+## Todo

+- [ ] make it work with spritesheets
+- [ ] scroller run conditions (when player moved, for instance)
+- [ ] change scroll direction on the go
+- [ ] some cases might be optimised with using shaders.

 ## Usage

 spawn a scroller-entity with:
 1. ScrollerSize component
 1. Scroller component